eraclitux/lampalyzer/README.rst

 All trademarks, copyrights and other forms of intellectual property belong to their respective owners.

-The author is not affiliated with any cam vendor cited above.
+The author is not affiliated with any vendor cited.